 Lemon basil tastes just like basil, but with an added hint of lemon.
-It’s truly a delicate and beautiful flavor!
-If you don’t have any lemon basil on hand, just use regular basil and use a little bit of lemon zest.
+It’s truly a delicate and beautiful flavor and a perfect ingredient to make lemon basil pesto with!

-It would be remiss if I didn’t tell you a funny story about pesto.
+I would be remiss if I didn’t tell you a funny story about pesto.
 Growing up my mom always made a delicious pesto pasta salad that she brought to all pot lucks, but it would always get in peoples’ teeth and my sisters and I would laugh.
-Ever since it has been a big no-no to eat pesto in public (but the pasta salad is super delicious and we still to this day request it).
+Ever since it has been a big no-no to eat pesto in public (but the pasta salad is super delicious and we still request it to this day).